Extensive experience both a teacher and tutor in the following;

 During my time at Thomas’s I also completed an MA in Educational Practice at Roehampton University, specialising in assessment techniques and nurturing creativity which has helped to shape and inform my practice over the subsequent years.

 Prior to this I worked at a Maidwell Hall in Northamptonshire, and taught English, History, and Art up to Common Entrance 13+, as well as coaching hockey and netball.

 I have also developed extensive experience working with children with a range of SEND, supporting them both in the classroom, and as a tutor, to boost confidence, build subject knowledge and ensure they find places at future schools which are appropriate for their needs.

 I live in the countryside in Northumberland, having recently moved back to where I grew up after almost ten years in London teaching and tutoring.

-I read Combined Arts at Durham focusing primarily on Medieval history and 19th Century European art, alongside partaking in several plays with Castle Theatre Company, and taking on the role as 'Senior Man' (College President) of University College Durham.
+I went to Sedbergh School in the Lake District before going on to read Combined Arts at Durham focusing primarily on Medieval history and 19th Century European art, alongside taking on the role as 'Senior Man' (College President) of University College Durham.

-As a primary trained teacher, I have a passion for teaching creatively and helping children develop a deep understanding of the topic by immersing them in the subject, and giving them the opportunity to take ownership over their learning.
+As a primary trained teacher, with extensive experience of tutoring GCSE and A Level English and history, I have a passion for teaching creatively and helping children develop a deep understanding of the topic by immersing them in the subject, and giving them the opportunity to take ownership over their learning.
 My main aim and philosophy in education is to ensure that children develop a firm set of skills which can then be applied laterally as their knowledge base grows, with an emphasis on developing their ability to think critically, communicate and collaborate effectively.
 I’m firm, fair and hopefully quite fun all at the same time, and enjoy giving children individual support and the time to ask questions, with the aim of ensuring they feel confident and secure enough to pursue the next step in their education.